About Blood Sugar Trampoline

+I have been blogging since 2010 but wasn’t very happy with my former blog name.
 I had been trying to find a name for my diabetes blog for a long time when one day, out of nowhere, “Blood Sugar Trampoline” popped into my head and it wouldn’t leave.
 It couldn’t, because I was already in love with it.
 I could feel it!

 Why?
 For me, living with type 1 diabetes feels like being on a trampoline, the Blood Sugar Trampoline.
 Everyone is on the Blood Sugar Trampoline, however, people who do not have diabetes don’t realise they are on it.
 They just go about their business and their bodies take care of their bouncing blood sugars.